4 Annotating point plots with a model

 Figure 4.6: SAT scores as a function of per-pupil expenditures and of fraction taking the SAT.

 Education is a complicated matter and there are factors other than expenditures that may be playing a role.
-One of these, shown in Figure 4.6(b), is that participation in the SAT varies substantially from state to state.
+One of these, shown in Figure fig-SAT-one(b), is that participation in the SAT varies substantially from state to state.
 In some states, almost all students take the test.
 In others, fewer than 10% of students take the test.
 The data show a relationship between participation and scores: scores are consistently higher in low-participation states.

 Expenditures on the horizontal axis, participation as color.